maroafenogho/wordie/README.md

                     /📁presentation/📁screens/note_screen.dart
                                    /📁controllers/note_controller.dart

-<a href="https://pub.dev/packages/flutter_riverpod">Riverpod</a> is used for state management, <a href="https://pub.dev/packages/go_router">go_router</a> for navigation firebase for authentication and realtime database.
+<a href="https://pub.dev/packages/flutter_riverpod">Riverpod</a> is used for state management, <a href="https://pub.dev/packages/go_router">go_router</a> for navigation, firebase for authentication and realtime database.

 Each <strong>service.dart</strong> file contains code to query Firebase or carry out authentication calls.
 The data retrieved fron the network call is parsed to the <strong>repo.dart</strong> class.The controller class receives the data from the repo and in turn determines what the user sees.